Tamir-K/stuff/bash-native-nproc/README.md

 Will this be better?
 I have no idea.

-Being able to load cpuinfo's content as a string gave me another idea, and our last candidate for now:
+Being able to load cpuinfo's content as a string gave me another idea:
 ```
 #!/usr/bin/env bash
 # nproc_bash_pattern_count_fork.sh